 Get Rich by Investing in an Excellent Business

-What makes a company an excellent business -- and how to spot one
+What makes a company an excellent business—and how to spot one

 As a new investor, you may hear this and wonder what actually makes a company an excellent business and how to spot one.
 This is an expansive topic and is difficult to condense—however, it's not difficult to figure out what to look for when you are looking to invest in a business.

 Invest in Businesses That Earn High Returns on Capital

 Think of it as if you knew a local car wash had gold buried underneath it.
 The proprietor might be asking $800,000 for the land and enterprise, but you know full well that you could pay substantially more, not only owning the business but also selling the gold you dug up on the open market.
 Thus, you had reason to believe that it was being sold for far less than its intrinsic value.

-The one major shortcoming of this approach is that an asset acquired on the cheap must be sold when it reaches its intrinsic value unless it is an excellent business.
-As Charlie Munger has pointed out, over long periods, the rate of return that an investor earns is likely to be very close to the total return on capital generated by a firm, adjusted for dilution in shares outstanding.
+The one major shortcoming of this approach is that an asset acquired on the cheap must be sold when it reaches its intrinsic value unless it meets your criteria for an excellent business.
+Over long periods, the rate of return that an investor earns is likely to be very close to the total return on capital generated by a firm, adjusted for dilution in shares outstanding.

 Look for Durable Competitive Advantages